-In the wake of the Talk Talk, Ashley Madison and Tesco Bank hacks, cybercrime represents a brimming cocktail of threat.
+In the wake of the Talk Talk and Ashley Madison hacks, cybercrime represents a brimming cocktail of threat.
 The nature of cybercrime is dynamic with the perpetrators cloaked in shadows trying to do you or your organisation harm.

 FBI Director James Comey likens it to a layer cake.
 “At the top you have nation state actors, who are trying to break into our systems.
 Terrorists, organised cyber syndicates harvesting people’s personal computers, down to hacktivists, down to criminals.”

 It’s enough to keep CEOs and senior executives awake at night.
 But here’s the problem; it’s unlikely that many of the C suite are in the first flush of youth.
 Most will have grown up in a world where a computer, less powerful than a laptop, took up the space of a small warehouse.

 Few will be tech savvy and, while no one is expecting them to be hands on when it comes to fighting cybercrime or cyber attacks, they do need to ask the right questions of their IT specialists.

 SO WHAT DO EXECUTIVES NEED TO KNOW ABOUT CYBER SECURITY?